Skip to main content

 Terraform Reference

-Conduktor Terraform Provider gives you the ability to perform some operations on Conduktor Console state directly from exsiting Terraform Infrastructure-as-Code environment.
+The Conduktor Terraform Provider gives you the ability to perform some operations on Conduktor Console state directly from existing Terraform Infrastructure-as-Code environment.

 Warning ⚠

-• Conduktor Terraform Provider is currently in Alpha and don't support all Conduktor resources yet.
+• Conduktor Terraform Provider is currently in Alpha and doesn't support all Conduktor resources at this time.

 • Let us know if you have feedback or wish to be a design partner.